This guide provides an overview of Romania’s economy, including the country’s primary imports and exports.

 Romania Economy Overview

-Romania was the number 47 GDP in the world according to the most recent data, ranking 41st in total exports and 38th in total imports.
+Romania was the 47th biggest economy in the world according to the most recent data, ranking 41st in total exports and 38th in total imports.

 Geographically, Romania shares borders with Bulgaria, Hungary, Moldova, Serbia, and Ukraine.